ArnolFokam/reinforcement-learning-lab/README.md

 agent = Jumper(allowed_jumps, timesteps, environment)
 ```

-## Contributions
+## Contributing

-Since these are personal notes, I do not expect any addition of new algorithms.
-However, feel free to raise an issue if you spotted an error somewhere or just wish to discuss about a particular concept implemented in this project.
+Since these are my personal notes, I do not expect any addition of new algorithms or concepts not touched in the notes.
+However, feel free to raise an issue if you spotted an error somewhere or just wish to discuss a particular concept implemented in this project.